 1.b) Message (for all platforms) - Represents the main message that you want to deliver to your audience

 1.c) Message Summary (for android only ) - Introduced recently, message summary can be used as an additional text in the Expanded View of notification.
 For image based notifications, message will be shown in the collapsed view, while message summary will be displayed as the image caption when the notification is expanded.
 For notifications with Action buttons(and no image), summary text will come after Action Buttons.

 The various components of Rich Content are:

-Once user clicks the notification, she will be prompted to copy the code on her clipboard which can be used during check-out (Attached sample snapshot for iOS)
+After the user clicks the notification, she will be prompted to copy the code on the clipboard, which can be used during check-out (Attached sample snapshot for iOS)

 2.c) Notification Sound (For Android & iOS ) - Enable you to customize the Notification Sound.
 The sound file should be in your app bundle.
 Choose a sound filename as per the platform.
 Android supports .wav .mp3 and other prevalent sound formats while iOS supports .aiff , .caf & .wav

 2.d) Video (for iOS only - iOS Version 10 & above and MoEngage SDK Version 3.0.0 & above) - Enables you to attach a video to your iOS Notification.
 The video file should be hosted somewhere and be directly play-able. iOS 10 supports MPEG, MPEG2, MPEG4 & AVI formats of video.
 The maximum size of videos should be less than 10 MB.

 Note: Do not add Youtube video links as they do not work